IowaDave/Thermistors/README.md

 ```math
 M_{ADC} = 1024 \times \frac{V_O}{V_I}
 ```
-when $V_I$ applied to the voltage divider is also the voltage used for reference in the ADC.
+To emphasize again, because it is important for making this work, $V_I$ applied to the voltage divider needs to be also the voltage $V_{REF}$ used for reference in the ADC.

 Rearrange #2